taktak0329/spaceship_titanic_with_MLflow/README.md

-# spaceship_titanic_with_MLflow
+# XGBoost model tracking with MLflow
-made a machine learning model using XGboost for the dataset called "spaceship_titanic" obtained from Kaggle.
+made a machine learning model using XGBoost for the dataset called "spaceship_titanic" uploaded on Kaggle. model results are logged onto MLflow